growthepie/.github/profile/README.md

 ## Wiki - Knowledge Base

-Our [`wiki`](https://github.com/growthepie/wiki) includes curated knowledge aimed to educate users, developers and investors about the L2 space, fostering a transparent ecosystem.
+Our [`wiki`](https://github.com/growthepie/wiki) includes curated knowledge aimed to educate users, developers, and investors about the L2 space, fostering a transparent ecosystem.

 ### Features